The ID. Buzz is the next generation of the iconic camper van.

 The ID.
 Buzz is overloaded with extra features that will make your driving experience a whole lot easier.

-For starters, let's consider the AR-head-up display.
+Let's consider the AR-head-up display.
 This innovative augmented reality feature will project directions straight onto the road in front of you.
 With arrows pointing to exactly where you need to go next on your journey, you need never get lost again.
 This is perfect for anybody who has ever struggled with directions on a map or who have lost concentration while listening to their sat-nav devices.

 The latest Volkswagen ID also comes with intelligent LED eyes' that can communicate with pedestrians and other drivers.
 Of course, when we say 'eyes,' we are talking about the headlights, and these ground breaking new visual prompts are very helpful to other road users.
 For example, when you're about to turn a corner, the headlights will point in the direction you are heading, so people will always know what direction you are going in.
 They can also detect pedestrians and cyclists on the edge of the road, and they will look towards them with subtle light signals to let them know you're there.
 This is a ground breaking safety feature that must surely become standard one day.